Aradhyakip/iitsafalta/README.md

 - Go [HERE](https://github.com/oveeyashende/server/releases).
 - Download the 'application.apk'.
 - Install the apk on device.
 (You may have to turn on Unknown Sources or Allow Installation from a Particular Source.)
-- Open the application and wait for initlization to complete.
+- Open the application and wait for initlization to complete.it may take a few minutes.
 - If app crashes or gets stuck, please relaunch the app.

 ## NOTICE